 The University of Arizona Genetics Graduate Interdisciplinary Program (GIDP) has a long and illustrious history, been highly ranked and well regarded by the Genetics field, and has trained many outstanding scientists.
 If you are considering a career in science in which genetics plays a central role in your intellectual life, you should look closely at this program and its many strengths.
 The Genetics GIDP will provide you many options in your career, and it will put you on a path for future success.

 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research where traditional disciplines interface.
 The fusion of ideas, techniques, and expertise from the traditional academic fields provides for the evolution of modern and imaginative methods of research.
 The Graduate Interdisciplinary Programs are an integral part of the mission of the University of Arizona, and student enthusiasm for the GIDPs programs is one of their strongest characteristics.
 In 2017, GIDPs produced 8% of all Ph.D. degrees at the University of Arizona.
 Faculty participating in GIDPs develop strong partnerships with academic and research institutes campus-wide, state-wide and nationally.
-Currently, 61 faculty from 14 colleges and 108 departments are actively involved in GIDPs at the University of Arizona.
+Currently, 73 faculty from 6 colleges and 27 departments are actively involved in the Genetics GIDP at the University of Arizona.
 This strong network of cooperative relationships signifies the intellectual fusion put into practice through The University of Arizona’s GIDPs.